 My mother passed away December 7th, 2015 after a very long illness.

 I was in the bands Laughing Academy and Tin Brood in the early and mid 1980s with Joe Dean.
 Prior to Laughing Academy and Tin Brood, Joe and I had been in 3 recording and performing bands together in Santa Barbara from 1980-1982: ƒX , A ƒew Circles and Victor the Florist (I may be posting music from those bands at some point).
 After playing in those bands together in Santa Barbara, Joe and I moved to Los Angeles at the end of 1982 and formed Laughing Academy which morphed later into Tin Brood.

-In the mid-80s I was in a band in Los Angeles, CA called Tin Brood.
-In around ’84, we were the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
-Now fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
+In 1984 my band Tin Brood was the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
+Fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
 We were both just starting to use multi-track recording software on our computers, having started both of our musical careers in the analog age, though both being very computer literate using computers as graphic designers.
 For recording and mixing, Glenn was using Logic Pro and I was using Pro Tools.
 Somehow in 2009, on different continents, we managed to record this song together.